dell-cloud-marketplace/docker-postgresql/README.md

 This is a base Docker image to run a [PostgreSQL](http://www.postgresql.org/) database server.
 PostgreSQL is a cross platform object-relational database management system (ORDBMS).

 ## Components
-The software stack comprises of the below component details:
+The software stack comprises the following component details:

 Name       | Version    | Description
 -----------|------------|------------------------------